Guide

 - • Competitor overlap: Which competitors appear alongside you, and how are they positioned?

-Foglift's continuous monitoring automates this across all five major AI engines.
+Foglift's continuous monitoring automates this across all five supported AI engines.
+Use AI search share of voice to convert those raw mentions into a competitor-weighted metric.
 You can also start with a free AI Visibility Check to see your current recommendation status.

 The Foglift Flywheel Approach

-Getting recommended once isn't enough — AI recommendations are dynamic and volatile.
-You need a continuous optimization loop:
+Getting recommended once isn't enough.
+AI recommendations are dynamic and volatile, so you need a continuous optimization loop:

 Frequently Asked Questions

-How does ChatGPT decide which products to recommend?
+How do AI chatbots decide which brands to recommend?

 See how AI chatbots currently recommend your product